-It is something that architects must grapple with from their first day of university to the final day of their career: what value can be placed on buildings that are never completed in the real world?
+It is something that architects must grapple with from their first day of university to the final day of their career: What value can be placed on buildings that are never completed in the real world?
 While many projects do not survive the perilous journey from drawing board to construction site, one thing is clear: The ideas they represent can prove just as influential and inspiring as many finished structures.
-Here, we explore seven extraordinary unbuilt icons envisioned throughout history and invite you to submit your own for global recognition in this year’s A+Awards.
+Here, we explore seven extraordinary unbuilt icons envisioned throughout history.
 This is the architecture that might have been:

 Via Skyscraper City

 The Arc de Triomphe in Paris is one of the best known icons in France, but it could have been so different had 18th-century architect Charles Ribart had his way.
 This monumental elephant could have stood at the end of the Champs Élysées, complete with highly ornamental interiors and a grand viewing platform accessed via a spiral staircase in its belly.
 The French government rejected the proposal, but Ribart’s sectional drawing remains one of the most remarkable visualizations of unrealized architecture.

 Automobile Objective and Planetarium by Frank Lloyd Wright

 The mile-high Illinois Tower might be his most well-known unbuilt project, but Frank Lloyd Wright envisioned many more that never left the drawing board.
 Designed in 1924 for wealthy businessman Gordon Strong, the Automobile Objective would have formed a striking sculptural landmark atop the picturesque Sugerloaf Mountain in Maryland.
 While Strong ultimately turned down Wright’s ambitious proposal, it inspired the architect to explore spiraling forms further, perhaps planting the seed for the Guggenheim, constructed 15 years later in New York.